vincentbarr/vincentbarr.github.com/_posts/2014-06-10-remember-your-locker.md

 > percentage of the incidents were spurious, inaccurately reported, or embellished by
 > later authors.

-You're picturing black pavement, yellow paint, and no wayfinders (unless we're talking amusement parks).
-You're imagining a large designated space for storing (rearranging, and camoflauging) cars.
+You're picturing black pavement, yellow paint, and no way-finders (unless we're talking amusement parks).
+You're imagining a large designated space for storing (rearranging, and camouflaging) cars.

 And so am I. But, Wikipedia happens to be describing the Bermuda Triangle.